Drake at The Ogden Theatre: A list of the ten things he loves

 1. Free Weezy His DJ played a bunch of Lil Wayne to get the crowd going (it worked) and every other piece of banter out of Drake's mouth was about Wayne and then the chants came early and often.
 You know that part of "Best I Ever Had" where Drake talks about how this is the sort of song you have to dedicate to that special somebody?
 Yeah, he dedicated it to Free Weezy.

 2. Women Let's get this straight: Drake loves the ladies.
-And they love him -- there was a much higher ratio of women to men than usual at this show, and almost all of them, ahem, dressed to impress.
+And they love him -- there was a much higher ratio of women to men than usual at this show.

-5. Who/What He's Repping An incomplete list of Drake's shout-outs: Lil Wayne (of course), Young Money, Roc-A-Fella, Tupac, Biggie, Aaliyah, Gucci Mane, James Naismith and Thomas Edison.
+5. His Many Role Models An incomplete list of Drake's shout-outs: Lil Wayne (of course), Young Money, Roc-A-Fella, Tupac, Biggie, Aaliyah, Gucci Mane, James Naismith and Thomas Edison.
 The biggest factor in Drake's colossal success to this point is the company he keeps.
 The second biggest factor is...

 6. Women Yep, again.
-Drake wasted no chance to tell us that he is currently single and ready to mingle.
+Drake wasted no chance to tell us that he is currently single.
 He took probably ten minutes with the house lights up to go through singling out girls one by one.
-He saw a girl whom he met at the airport.
+He saw a girl who he met at the airport.
 She had to remind him, and he said, "My heart recognized you."
 So yeah.
-See #3.

 8. Women Drake described what he's looking for in a woman.
 It goes like this: He wants someone to tell him he had a good show, cook him some chicken noodle soup and rub his back.
-In return, he will give massages and your option of pleasuring/going to bed.
+In return, he will give massages and your choice of being pleasured/going to bed.